 The Clinic remains in continuous communication with the Health Authorities to ensure that your doctor is following the most up to date guidelines for management.
 (These are still changing frequently, and it is expected they will continue to do so.)

 All calls and appointments are being screened.
-Anyone who is deemed to be at risk of Coronavirus infection is being directed elsewhere for testing. ( It will be arranged to be done locally with S&N or QML pathology or directing patients to appropriate Fever Clinics when the local pathologists are closed)
+Anyone who is deemed to be at risk of Coronavirus infection is being directed to remain outside the clinic.

-Other people who are deemed to be potentially infectious, but not with Coronavirus, are asked to remain in their car until being assessed by a doctor.
-If there is a risk of potential influenza or other infection, and the patient needs to be brought into the surgery for assessment and management, the clinic has an isolation room set up next door in the adjacent property leased from Sullivan & Nicolaides Pathology.
+Other people who are deemed to be potentially infectious, but not with Coronavirus, are asked to remain outside until being assessed by a doctor.
+If there is a risk of potential influenza or other infection, and the patient needs to be brought into an isolation room set up next door in Sullivan & Nicolaides Pathology.
 Patients will be taken there by a separate entrance to avoid contamination of the main surgery area and to reduce any risk of cross-infection.
 PATIENTS – PLEASE WEAR A MASK IF ATTENDING THE SURGERY.

 If people are unable to, or prefer not to attend the surgery for any reason, Medicare has allowed us to offer Bulk Billed Telephone or Skype consultations for patients seen in the last 12 months.
 Please ring as you normally would to book a time with the doctor of your choice for a telephone, Skype, or surgery consultation.